borogk/celeste-converter-kotlin/README.md

-# Celeste graphics converter
+# Celeste converter

-This is a small application, that converts Celeste graphics into PNG.

-Conversion back from PNG into Celeste `.data` format is also supported.

-Special thanks to [TeWu](https://github.com/TeWu) and their [CelesteExtractor](https://github.com/TeWu/CelesteExtractor) project for providing initial insights into Celeste graphics format.
+This project is succeeded by [celeste-converter](https://github.com/borogk/celeste-converter), which uses Rust instead of Kotlin.